duskmoon314/typst-fontawesome/README.md

 ### Python helper

-The `helper.py` script is used to download fonts and generate typst code.
+The `helper.py` script is used to get metadata via the GraphQL API and generate typst code.
 I aim only to use standard python libraries, so running it on any platform with python installed should be easy.

 ### Repo structure

-- `helper.py`: The helper script to download fonts and generate typst code.
+- `helper.py`: The helper script to get metadata and generate typst code.
 - `lib.typ`: The main entrypoint of the library.
 - `lib-impl.typ`: The implementation of `fa-icon`.
 - `lib-gen.typ`: The generated functions of icons.